IS303-Steffen/p03-hair-salon/README.md

     - If `returning_customer_message()` returned an `Appointment` object, then ask:
         - `Do you want to continue with these same options?
 Enter 'Y' if so, otherwise enter 'N': `
         - If they enter `Y`, then use the same haircut_type and stylist when you create the `Appointment` in step 5.
-    - If either `returning_customer_message()` doeesn't return an `Appointment` object, or the user enters `N` (or anything other than `Y`) when asked about continueing with the previous options, then just proceed to choosing a hairstyle and stylist in step 4.
+    - If either `returning_customer_message()` doesn't return an `Appointment` object, or the user enters `N` (or anything other than `Y`) when asked about continuing with the previous options, then just proceed to choosing a hairstyle and stylist in step 4.

 3. If phone number isn't in the database, create a new customer
     - If the phone number isn't already in the database, then do the following: